DasHasan/reddit/README.md

 2. Enter a subreddit name (e.g., "pics", "videos", "aww")
 3. Click "Load" or press Enter
 4. Swipe up/down to navigate between posts
+5. For gallery posts:
-5. Swipe left/right on gallery posts to view multiple images
+   - Swipe left/right to view multiple images
+   - Or use the arrow buttons on the sides

+**Tip**: You can also load a specific subreddit directly by adding `?r=subreddit` to the URL (e.g., `?r=videos`).
+The URL updates as you search, so you can bookmark or share specific subreddits.

 ### Keyboard Navigation (Desktop)